MacawNL/Macaw.Umbraco.Foundation/README.md

 - Frontend developers friendly dynamic models for Templates and Macro
 - Basic converters
 - Testable controllers
+- Several Html helpers like ToJson and NoHtmlString...

-Currently build on top of Umbraco 6.1.6.
+Currently build on top of Umbraco 7.0.1

 ##Installation
 Just reference the Macaw.Umbraco.Foundation dll in your Umbraco project or copy the library in the bin folder of your website.